Alfredo Marañon III

 Alfredo "Thirdy" Dalisay Marañon III (born June 26, 1970) is a Filipino politician who served as the representative of Negros Occidental's 2nd congressional district since 2022.
-He previously served as Mayor of Sagay.
+He previously served as mayor of Sagay.
 His father is former Negros Occidental Governor Alfredo Marañon.

 Political career

-Marañon was first elected as congressman for the 2nd congressional district of Negros Occidental in 2007.
+Marañon was first elected as congressman for the 2nd congressional district of Negros Occidental in 2004.
 After being term-limited, Marañon was elected as Mayor of Sagay in 2013.
 After serving three terms, Marañon ran again and won a congressional race in 2022 for the 2nd congressional district of Negros Occidental.

-As Congressman, Marañon has filed bills largely relating to health and social security measures.
+As congressman, Marañon has filed bills relating to health and social security measures.
 Marañon was also an advocate for the creation of the Negros Island Region.

-In the 20th Congress, Marañon was appointed as the Chairperson of the Philippine House Committee on Natural Resources.
+In the 20th Congress, Marañon was appointed as the chairperson of the Philippine House Committee on Natural Resources.